saavedrajj/ripple/README.md

 ### Installing

-* Clone this repository in your a folder of your local webserver
+* Clone this repository in a folder of your local webserver

 * Make sure the data.txt is writable
-** chmod -R 777 ./
+	* chmod -R 777 ./

 ## Running the code